-As expressed in several previous occasions before this august Committee, Italy supports the recommendation that the draft articles on crimes against humanity be transformed in an international legally binding instrument as a result of a broad agreement to that effect in the Sixth Committee.
-The draft articles aim at addressing a pressing concern of the international community as a whole - the need to end impunity and to ensure justice and accountability for the most heinous crimes.
+As expressed in several previous occasions before this august Committee, Italy supports the recommendation that the draft articles on crimes against humanity be transformed in an international legally binding instrument.
+The draft articles aim at addressing a concern of the international community as a whole - the need to end impunity and to ensure justice and accountability for the most heinous crimes.
 The draft articles are comprehensive and prescriptive in nature.
 In substance they are generally reflective of State practice and existing customary international law.
 They address an important normative gap, that of horizontal judicial cooperation for the prosecution of crimes against humanity.
+They are in line with the Italian draft Code of International Crimes.